vaishnavichedde/REAL-TIME-USER---INTERFACE-WIRELESS-DOT-MATRIX-DISPLAY-SYSTEM/README.md

 The user can send commands and menu selections wirelessly to the LPC2148 through the UART interface.

-Step 3: Display Menu
+## Step 3: Display Menu

 The system waits for the special character '!' from the Bluetooth terminal.

 When the character is received, the following menu is displayed:

-FIXED STRING
+1.FIXED STRING
-FIXED STRING WITH BLINKING
+2.FIXED STRING WITH BLINKING
-STRING WITH SCROLLING
+3.STRING WITH SCROLLING
-TIME DISPLAY
+4.TIME DISPLAY
-RTC DISPLAY WITH SCROLLING
+5.RTC DISPLAY WITH SCROLLING
-TEMPERATURE DISPLAY
+6.TEMPERATURE DISPLAY
-TEXT EDIT MODE
+7.TEXT EDIT MODE
-TIME EDIT MODE
+8.TIME EDIT MODE
-EXIT
+9.EXIT

 The user selects an option through the Bluetooth terminal, and the corresponding operation is executed on the dot-matrix display.

-Step 4: Fixed String Display
+## Step 4: Fixed String Display

 The system can display a fixed four-character string across the four 8×8 dot-matrix displays.